felixtoo48/easebrain/README.md

 ```

 ## Bugs
-At this time, there's no known bugs.
+* There are no bugs.

 ## Author
 * Felix Too